nixworks/public/news/2013/07/4/README.md

 ##### Japan
 ### [Campaigning gets underway in Japan for the House of Councillors election with voting to start on July 21. ](/news/2013/07/4/campaigning-gets-underway-in-japan-for-the-house-of-councillors-election-with-voting-to-start-on-july-21.md)
-_Context: House of Councillors, Japan, House of Councillors (Japan's upper house)_
+_Context: House of Councillors (Japan's upper house), Japan, House of Councillors_

 ##### South Africa
 ### [Former South African President Nelson Mandela is now in a "permanent vegetative state" and doctors have advised his family to turn off his life support machine. ](/news/2013/07/4/former-south-african-president-nelson-mandela-is-now-in-a-permanent-vegetative-state-and-doctors-have-advised-his-family-to-turn-off-his-l.md)